JFly2/Yapper/README.md

 ```

 The room name and join code are displayed to the user.
 The numeric room ID is used internally for database operations, message history, and WebSocket subscriptions.

+## Room Roles

+Yapper uses room memberships to determine what each user can do inside a room.

+### OWNER

+Owners can:

+* Send and receive messages
+* View room members
+* Kick members
+* Delete the room

+### MEMBER

+Members can:

+* Send and receive messages
+* View room members
+* Leave the room

+Members cannot kick other users or delete rooms.

+The frontend displays role-based controls, but the backend still enforces all room permissions.

 ## WebSocket Flow